Table of Contents Show

-The first decision for you to make is whether you want to live in a small or large building.
-There are several advantages and disadvantages to each choice, but it ultimately comes down to personal preference.
+You can first decide whether you want to live in a small or large building.
+Each choice has several advantages and disadvantages, but it ultimately comes down to personal preference.

-A small building lets residents know his or her neighbors and have a more significant say in the development’s affairs.
+A small building lets residents know their neighbors and have a more significant say in the development’s affairs.
 A boutique complex might also have more relaxed house rules and a more straightforward renovation process than its larger brethren.

 With a larger building, you may have a more entrenched board with lots of rules and regulations.
-On the flip side, you might find living there is less expensive since the cost of running the building gets divided amongst more units.
-Additionally, while a small building may have similar amenities, these are often more cost-effective in a larger high-rise building.
+On the flip side, you might find living there is less expensive since running the building gets divided among more units.
+Additionally, while a small building may have similar amenities, these are often more cost-effective than a larger high-rise building.

-Once you have decided on whether you like a large or small building, it is time to turn your attention towards two common choices, a condo or a co-op unit.
+Once you have decided whether you like a large or small building, it is time to consider two common choices, a condo or a co-op unit.

 If you decide to go with a co-op unit, you do not own your apartment.
 Instead, you own shares in a corporation that provides you with a proprietary lease allowing you to live in your residence.
 New York City boards are notoriously fussy and have a lot of rules and regulations.
 The buying process is much lengthier, and the board expects you to provide detailed financial information, ultimately sitting for a board interview.
 After all that, you are not guaranteed to gain approval.

-Many people like living co-ops.
+Many people like living in co-ops.
 Your maintenance covers many things.
 These include building upkeep, property taxes, utilities, and fixing items in your apartment, to name a few.
-There are also more co-op units in the city, making it easier to find an apartment you like.
+There are also more co-op units in the city, making finding an apartment you like easier.
 A co-op’s price tag is lower in NYC, too.
 The median co-op cost was $505,000 compared to a condo’s $985,000, per the Real Estate Board of New York (REBNY).